 Auditing is currently in a Public Preview.

-In this quickstart, you learn how to access, export, and filter audit logs.
-Auditing contains numerous changes that occur throughout an Azure DevOps organization.
+In this quickstart, learn how to access, export, and filter audit logs.
+Auditing contains many changes that occur throughout an Azure DevOps organization.
 Changes occur when a user or service identity within the organization edits the state of an artifact.
 In some limited cases, it can also include accessing an artifact.
 Think permissions changes, resource deletion, branch policy changes, accessing the auditing feature, and much more.

 When an audit-able event occurs, a log entry is recorded as an audit event.
 Events contain information such as IP, user who caused the event, what happened, and other useful pieces of data that help you answer the who, what, when, and where.

 Auditing is turned on by default for all Azure DevOps organizations.
 You can't turn auditing off, ensuring that you never miss an actionable audit event.
 Events are stored for 90 days and then they’re deleted.
 However, you can back up audit events to an external location to keep the data for longer than the 90-day period.

 By default, Project Collection Administrators are the only group that can access the auditing feature.